 Robert Stengel is a Professor Emeritus of Mechanical and Aerospace Engineering.
-His current interests focus on aircraft and spaceflight dynamics, optimal and failure-tolerant control, and biodynamic systems.
+His current interests focus on aircraft and spaceflight dynamics, control system design, and biodynamic systems.
 A second edition of his book Flight Dynamics (Princeton University Press) will appear in November 2022.

 Prior to joining the Princeton faculty in 1977, Dr. Stengel was with